sebastian-h/Pi2EE7/README.md

 To accomplish these tasks Pi2EE7 uses the following frameworks or "external dependencies".

-Sure, all trademarks remain with the respective owners.
+Sure, all trademarks remain with the respective owners..